Use the filter to the left to help narrow down your search.

 Please note that not all diameters are available in every length.

-Stainless steel, passivated or galvanised coach screws?
+Stainless steel, passivated or galvanised screws?

 Browse our range and you’ll typically see three types available: passivated, galvanised and stainless steel.

 Galvanised are zinc coated, low cost steel screws.
 Typically a matt finish, these screws are often used in automotive parts, sheet metals, industrial applications and construction.
 The zinc coating offers corrosion resistance, making galvanised coach screws suitable for outdoor, hot, wet and humid environments.

 Passivated (or zinc plated) are electroplated using a zinc coating.
 Many of our passivated products are then finished in a yellow chromate.
 Passivation offers increased corrosion resistance, although for maximum corrosion resistance use a galvanised screw.
 Unlike the galvanised option, however, passivated screws typically have a high-shine finish and are ideal for applications where aesthetics are important.